hacer1o/StavkinaCyberSport/README.md

-# Stavki-na-CyberSport-1.1.1
+# Stavki-na-CyberSport
 This programe predict matches for 14 CsGO commands
-1) Version 1.1.1 of the program is a test and its accuracy is not guaranteed
+1) The program is a test and its accuracy is not guaranteed
 2) The author is not responsible for your actions with the program and is not responsible for your actions with information from the program
-3) Version 1.1.1 is free
+3) Version 1.1.1 - 1.9.9 is free
 4) The user cannot modify local program files and cannot interfere with the operation of the program
 5) The user has no right to change the database of the program
 6) The author is not responsible for damage to the computer or other device by the program